GCA-VH-lab/RiboSeqPy/README.md

     conda install cutadapt

-3) hisat2  (ftp://ftp.ccb.jhu.edu/pub/infphilo/hisat2/downloads)
+3) hisat2    ftp://ftp.ccb.jhu.edu/pub/infphilo/hisat2/downloads

 version 2.0.5 or higher
 Hisat2 trims ends of reads with bad quality.
 That leads to unprotect mapping of ribosome location.
-    From the version 2.0.5 there is an option to turn this behavior off
+From the version 2.0.5 there is an option to turn this behavior off.

 4) [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)